 The essentials are you leave the country, enter another one, turn around and re-enter Costa Rica.
-Most people do this at either the Nicaraguan or the Panamanian borders.
+Most people do this at either the Nicaragua or Panama border.
 Many take a few days to check out the other country before coming back and getting another up-to-90-days stamp.
 And so on.
 (It’s worth mentioning here that doing this in Panama can be arduous.
 There are occasional reports of Panamanian officials refusing to let people in unless they’re staying at least a night in the country).

-One wouldn’t expect an innocuous administrative task every few months to lead to so much dispute, but one glance at the online forums and Costa Rica expats groups on social media would prove you wrong.
+One wouldn’t expect an innocuous administrative task every few months to lead to so much dispute, but one glance at the Costa Rica expats groups on social media would prove you wrong.